-Clearwater looks for volunteers with a passion for teaching, who love young people and are comfortable leading small group activities.
-You don’t need previous sailing experience to volunteer with us, but a background in teaching, environmental issues, music or earth sciences are a plus.
+Clearwater looks for volunteers with a passion for teaching and ability to lead small group activities.
+You don’t need previous sailing experience, but a background in teaching, environmental issues, music or earth sciences are a plus.

-If you are interested in spending an unforgettable week sailing and teaching aboard Clearwater or the Mystic Whaler, fill out an application and one of our educators will call you back for a short interview.
+If you are interested in spending an unforgettable week sailing and teaching aboard Clearwater, fill out an application and one of our educators will call you for a short interview:

 A $125 volunteer fee offsets the cost of food, a volunteer t-shirt, instruction, and helps support our Youth Empowerment Programs.
 We provide volunteers with a full day of training from our professional crew to prepare everyone for a week packed with sailing, fishing, teaching, and learning.

 *Note: In an effort to ensure the safety of everyone onboard the boat, Clearwater will run sex offender background checks on all potential volunteers prior to their acceptance.